So, you are looking for an awesome backpack and are wondering if the Osprey Sirrus 36 is the bag for you.

 While Osprey has done a fantastic job of redesigning and modernizing their styles, at the end of the day they are still a hiking backpack company.
 Because of this, all of their bags have the ‘classic backpacker’ look.
 Some people love it, others want something different.

 Because of this, I do not recommend this backpack for Digital Nomads, or anyone looking for a laptop-friendly backpack.
+However, the Osprey Apogee might be a better fit if you see yourself in that category of travellers.

 - Tip #5 – The Osprey Sirrus 36 is NOT for you if you are looking for a travel DAYpack